Satyam12x/satyam12x/README.md

 # 💫 About Me:
 Hey!
-I Am Satyam.
+I Am Satyam Pandey.
 A Full Stack Developer From Delhi NCR.

 ## 🌐 Socials: